Is Yamana Gold Inc. (AUY) a Keeper?

 BMO Capital Markets, on the other hand, stated in their research note that they expect to see AUY reach a price target of $9, previously predicting the price at $8.25.
 The rating they have provided for AUY stocks is “Outperform” according to the report published on November 16th, 2020.

-During the last 5 trading sessions, AUY fell by -10.21%, which changed the moving average for the period of 200-days by +12.02% in comparison to the 20-day moving average, which settled at $5.33.
-In addition, Yamana Gold Inc. saw -18.39% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AUY rose by +5.15%, which changed the moving average for the period of 200-days by +5.38% in comparison to the 20-day moving average, which settled at $5.06.
+In addition, Yamana Gold Inc. saw -14.19% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for AUY